Post Pregnancy Sports

 - How much sleep are you getting?
 How exhausted are you?
 It is important that your sports program does not exhaust you.
 It may challenge you and make you sweat, but if you are totally exhausted, after you have been doing too much.

 - Do you have a diastasis recti (belly gap)?
 This is not mainly about how wide your gap is, but whether your have problems with it.
 If you cannot use your abdominal wall functionally, it will also have an effect on your pelvic floor.
 Again you can look for a physio or postnatal (personal) trainer or join a special diastasis recovery programme, which will help you to strengthen your core and activate it properly.

 - How to you feel during your fitness session?
 Do you ever have the feeling that there is a pressure on your vagina or do you constantly have a tampon feeling inside though you are not using one?
 If yes, then you should not run or jump from now until you have been examined by a specially trained physiotherapist (internal examination) or your OBGYN.
 Just to be on the safe side.
 IT might be that a special pelvic floor training is needed.

 If you need specialised help recovering from a c-section, hysterectomy or struggle with diastasis recti - we have experts and offer special programs.
-Plus we have Angels offering postnatal Yoga, Mum & Baby Yoga and other postnatal exercise programmes, if you are interested in starting up slowly and regaining your strength.
+Plus we have Angels offering postnatal Yoga, Pelvic Floor Recovery, Postpartum Recovery courses & other postnatal fitness programs plus personal training

 If you are interested in starting up slowly and regaining your strength - just please contact us and we will discuss the options most suitable for you.